sclevine/packfile/docs/notes.md

 a layer with a missing version is always considered a mismatch

-a layer with missing test code is always considered a mismatch

 $MD accessible during require/provide.test/provide

 eventually use two layers for cache/store+export?